Work with files in Snowflake Notebooks¶

 Files in notebook environments¶

-When you create a new notebook, two files are created.
-You can view these in the Files pane on the left side of the notebook.
-The files are stored in an internal stage which represents your notebook environment.
-Files stored in this internal stage persist between sessions.
+When you create a new notebook, the main notebook file is created.
+You can view this file in the Files tab on the left side of the notebook.
+Files are stored in an internal stage that represents your notebook environment, and they persist between sessions.

 Temporary filesystem in a notebook environment¶

 Your notebook has a temporary filesystem that is available during an active session.
 Any files created during the session are saved in this temporary stage.
-Files on the temporary stage will not be available after you exit out of the current notebook session.
+Files on the temporary stage will not be available after you end the current notebook session.

 with open("myfile.txt",'w') as f: